Vertical Federated Learning: Concepts, Advances and Challenges: Preserving Data Privacy and Defending Against Attacks

 In a typical VFL system, both features and labels are considered private, whereas most data attacks to HFL scenarios consider features as the target.
-Therefore, both feature and label protections are critical research subjects for VFL.
+Therefore, both feature and label protections are critical research subjects for VFL. {Figure \ref{fig:sub_fig_vfl_attack_data_inference} illustrates data inference attacks in VFL.}